 We are committed to helping you find the right option to ensure your well-being, which is why all Knox students are strongly advised to have comprehensive health insurance while in college.
 While basic health care is available through Health Services on campus, chronic or extended medical conditions, prescriptions, x-rays, lab tests, emergency medical care, and hospital visits are your financial responsibility.
 Under the new federal Affordable Care Act (ACA) guidelines, you can remain on family plans until age 26.
 If you have a primary insurance provider or are enrolled in a voluntary health insurance program, please bring that provider card/information with you to campus.

 Voluntary Health Insurance: Although Knox does not administer or provide comprehensive health insurance for students, we have identified options through Lawrence E. Smith & Associates, Inc. for international and U.S. students.
 International students can learn more about the plan and receive a cost estimate by visiting HTH Worldwide.
-For U.S. students, more information about the United Healthcare student health insurance plan will be available on August 1.
+For U.S. students, www.ehealthinsurance.com, for information on how to obtain voluntary health insurance plan options.

 Off-site coverage does not apply while classes are in session, and there will be a $60 charge per office visit except for the dates listed above.

 You will receive in the mail an Immunization Form (PDF) and an Emergency/Medical History Form (PDF).
-To help us meet your healthcare needs when you arrive on campus, both completed forms must be returned to us by August 6, 2012.
+To help us meet your healthcare needs when you arrive on campus, both completed forms must be returned to us by August 6, 2013.
 Per state law, you will not be able to register for classes if we have not received both forms.
 Learn more about our immunization requirements.
+Also, you may forward on to the student health services coordinator a copy of previous immunization records either directly from your physician's office or also from a previous school attended.
+This can either be faxed to 309-341-7077, or emailed to Melane Lowe.
+If you have any questions regarding your immunization requirments or questions pertaining to the Emergency Medical History Form, please contact 309-341-7863.

 Athletic injuries are cared for and treated through the Athletic Training Room located in the basement of Memorial Gymnasium.
 A staff of certified athletic trainers will:

 To comply with NCAA requirements, we provide a group accidental insurance policy for all Knox student-athletes.
 The plan covers $1,000 up to $90,000 -- the threshold where the NCAA catastrophic coverage begins.
 The athletic insurance pays secondary to any other insurance and only covers accidents related to varsity athletic practice, competition, and/or supervised strength and conditioning activity.
 Club and intramural sports, off-season injuries, chronic injuries, and illnesses are not included under this policy.
-To offset the cost, athletes are charged $200 to their student accounts once you have satisfied a year of eligibility in your sport.
+To offset the cost, athletes are charged $200 to their student accounts once the year of eligibility in the athlete's sport has been satisfied by NCAA definition.
 This fee is non-refundable and is a one-time per year charge no matter the number of sports in which you participate.
 Learn more about intercollegiate athletic insurance.

 Athletic Physical Exams

-You will not be allowed to start practice without a yearly physical examination and completion of an Emergency/Medical History Form (PDF).
-Athletic physicals will be offered for a fee of $25 on Monday, August 13, at 5:00 p.m. for football and 6:00 p.m. on Monday, August 20, for other fall sports teams.
-Physical exams for winter and spring sports teams will be on Monday, September 17, at 6:30 p.m.
-All athletic physicals will take place in the basement of Memorial Gym.
+An athlete at Knox College will not be allowed to start practice without a yearly physical examination and completion of an Emergency/Medical History Form (PDF).
+Athletic physicals will be offered for a fee of $25 on Monday, August 19, at 5:00 p.m. for football players and 5:30 p.m. for other fall athletes.
+Physical exams for winter and spring sports teams will be on Monday, September 16, at 6:30 p.m.
+All athletic physicals will take place in T. Fleming Fieldhouse and the basement of Memorial Gym.
 Learn more about athletic physical examinations.

 Questions about intercollegiate athletic injuries, health insurance, or physicals?
 Contact Scott Sunderland, head athletic trainer, at 309-341-7378 or email@example.com.